Democrats Choose Milwaukee For 2020 Convention As State GOP Rips City

 The 2020 Democratic National Convention will take place in Milwaukee, the party’s official Twitter account announced Monday.
-The convention dates are July 13-16, 2020, with the Fiserv Forum, the downtown arena that hosts the Milwaukee Bucks, serving as the primary venue for the convention.
+The convention dates are July 13 through July 16, 2020.
+The Fiserv Forum, the downtown arena that hosts the Milwaukee Bucks, will serve as the primary venue for the convention.

-The Republican National Convention will take place over a month later, from August 24-27 in Charlotte, N.C.
-The party that’s out of presidential power traditionally holds their convention first, although in the last few presidential elections the two party conventions have taken place on consecutive weeks.
+The Republican National Convention will take place over a month later, from August 24 through August 27, in Charlotte, North Carolina.
+The party who does not hold the presidency traditionally holds their convention first, although in the last few election cycles the respective party conventions have taken place on consecutive weeks.
 In 2016, the Republicans gathered in Cleveland in July, with the Democrats holding their convention in Philadelphia the following week.

-In that 2016 election, Trump became the first Republican presidential nominee to carry Wisconsin since Ronald Reagan in 1984, as Hillary Clinton did not campaign in the state during the general election.
-However, the Democrats in the state rebounded in 2018, with Tony Evers ending Scott Walker’s eight-year reign and winning the election for governor.
-Mandela Barnes, also a Democrat, was elected the state’s new lieutenant governor.
+In that 2016 election, Trump became the first Republican presidential nominee to carry Wisconsin since Ronald Reagan in 1984.
+Hillary Clinton did not campaign in the state during the general election.
+However, Democrats in the state rebounded in 2018, with Tony Evers ending Scott Walker’s eight-year reign, winning the gubernatorial election.
+Mandela Barnes, also a Democrat, was elected as the state’s new lieutenant governor.

 The Wisconsin Republican Party’s executive director, following the announcement, responded to the news about the winning DNC bid by coming out swinging against his own state’s largest city.

-“No city in America has stronger ties to socialism than Milwaukee,” Mark Jefferson, the state party leader, told The Milwaukee Journal Sentinel.
+“No city in America has stronger ties to socialism than Milwaukee,” Mark Jefferson, a Republican party leader for Wisconsin, told The Milwaukee Journal Sentinel.
 “And with the rise of Bernie Sanders and the embrace of socialism by its newest leaders, the American left has come full circle.
 It’s only fitting the Democrats would come to Milwaukee.”

 A rejuvenated downtown, a new NBA arena and billions of dollars in new construction are helping Milwaukee shed its image of a Rust Belt manufacturing hub.
 The city will get to show it all off when it hosts the 2020 Democratic National Convention. https://t.co/PXN7FTEqfx